Participation

 • DPI-accredited organizations enter their damage data and monthly metrics in a specific version of DIRT called the DPI DIRT

-• To ensure that you register for the correct version of DIRT, please use the DPI DIRT registration link that you will receive via email on Feb.
-13, 2023.
+• To ensure that you register for the correct version of DIRT, please use the DPI DIRT registration link that you will receive via email.

 • The DPI DIRT Field Form indicates the data that will be collected and can be used in the field.